mpg/p256-m/README.md

-This implementation, `p256.py`, is used by a second Python script, `gen-test-data.py`, to generate additional data for both positive and negative testing, available from a C header file, that is then used by the black-box and white-box test programs.
+This implementation, `p256.py`, is used by a second Python script, `gen-test-data.py`, to generate additional data for both positive and negative testing, available from a C header file, that is then used by the closed-box and open-box test programs.

 p256-m can be compiled with extra instrumentation to mark secret data and allow either valgrind or MemSan to check that no branch or memory access